Slideshow image

 There are at least three communities involved.

 First is the community of God.
-What I mean by this is that Scripture impacts our lives truly and deeply in company with the Spirit of God.
-One confirmation of this comes from the mouth of the Lord Jesus just before the sending of the Spirit: “the Counselor, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you” (John 14:26).
+At the personal level, engaging in the Bible impacts our lives truly and deeply in company with the Spirit of God.
+One confirmation of this comes from the mouth of the Lord Jesus just before the sending of the Spirit:

 Second is the church.
 It is in this community of followers of Jesus that God’s people are prepared “for works of service, so that the body of Christ may be built up until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ” (Ephesians 4:12-13).